daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/book-shelf-backend/README.md

-[X] returning size of the books list per query in the /books endpoint [ ] searching for books in the description (still in evaluation of time this week) [X] Adding state objects to every endpoint for better evaluation of queries to endpoint
+[X] returning size of the books list per query in the /books endpoint [ ] searching for books in the description (still in evaluation of time this week) [X] Adding state objects to every endpoint for better evaluation of queries to endpoint [ ] usage of nest pagination module next week (for learning purposes the pagination was stablished with mongo's aggregate funtion)

 ### Faked infor from the API:
 Information that was generated to books for the sake of this challenge